-- 1 Click Start → Administrative Tools → ADSI Edit to open ADSI Edit. - 2 In the console tree, right-click ADSI Edit and click Connect to.
-This opens the Connection Settings dialog box. - 3 Under Connection Point, select the Select a well known Naming Context option. - 4 Click Default naming context from the drop-down menu. - 5 Under Computer, select the Select or type a domain or server option, and type the server name and port number into the text box, separated by a colon (for example, localhost:389). - 6 Click OK.
-ADSI Edit refreshes to display the new connection. - 7 In the resulting tree, under the Default naming context node, right-click the partition name, point to New, and click Object. - NOTE: For this example, under the Default naming context [localhost:389], select the following properties: CN=nfsadldsinstance, DC=server1. - 8 In the Create Object dialog box, select the Container class, and click Next. - 9 In the Value text box, type Users, and click Next.
+- 1. Click Start \rightarrow Administrative Tools \rightarrow ADSI Edit to open ADSI Edit. - 2.
+In the console tree, right-click ADSI Edit and click Connect to.
+This opens the Connection Settings dialog box. - 3.
+Under Connection Point, select the Select a well known Naming Context option. - 4.
+Click Default naming context from the drop-down menu.

+- 5. Under Computer, select the Select or type a domain or server option, and type the server name and port number into the text box, separated by a colon (for example, localhost:389). - Click OK.
+ADSI Edit refreshes to display the new connection. - 7.
+In the resulting tree, under the Default naming context node, right-click the partition name, point to New, and click Object.

+- 8. In the Create Object dialog box, select the Container class, and click Next. - 9.
+In the Value text box, type Users, and click Next.

-This value specifies the name of the container object that is used to hold your user account mappings. - 10 Click Finish.
+This value specifies the name of the container object that is used to hold your user account mappings.

+10. Click Finish.